MrPoper/PMTV/README.md

 # PMTV
-POP MTA TEXTURE VIEW is a project super helper any designer of skins to get or download any skin
+POP MTA TEXTURE VIEW is a project super helper any designer of skins to get or download any skin or skin texture
 - Mr.Pop